7thAAC/7thAAC.github.io/index.md

 ## Timetable

-Note: Official times are given in Perth time.
+Note: Official times are given in Perth time (AWST = UTC/GMT + 8 hours).
 Local time is intended to be helpful, but it is up to you to check it is correct.

 #### Wednesday 17th